Choudharynipun/meeting-summarizer/README.md

 # Meeting Summarizer

-A simple AI-powered tool that helps summarize meetings and extract important information.
+A simple, easy to use, stateless and monolithic AI-powered tool that helps summarize meetings and extract important information.
+UPLOAD-> PROCESS-> GET INSIGHTS
 ## Features

 - **File Upload Logging** – Shows the uploaded file size and upload time for reference.